ArkEcosystem/AIPs/AIPS/aip-11.md

 # Abstract

-In order to move forward with the ark blockchain for future evolution, the transaction protocol needs to be upgraded.
+In order to move forward with the ARK blockchain for future evolution, the transaction protocol needs to be upgraded.
 Comment thread: https://github.com/ArkEcosystem/AIPs/issues/11

 # Motivation